 Nikah is the Foundation of Marriage

-Compliance with Sharia requirements pertaining to marriage between man and woman is the foundation of a Muslim family and bears considerable importance.
+Compliance with Sharia requirements pertaining to marriage between man and woman is the foundation of a Muslim family.
 Any things that man does in life are done by him to glorify the Almighty Allah and to fulfil His commandments.
 Marriage is one of such commandments.
 In order for it to be pleasing for the Lord, it must be concluded with adherence to a number of conditions, the sum of which is known as ‘nikah’.

 Nikah is the safeguard of Muslim piety and morals.
-It serves not only as the law and commandment for each one to follow but as education for men, the education in faith and truthfulness to the righteous ways
+It serves not only as the law and commandment for each one to follow.
+Also as education for men, the education in faith and truthfulness to the righteous ways